Are Women More Easily Deceived?

 This verse has been used to keep women in their place and away from positions of influence.
-Whenever I say something like “women need to be encouraged to speak up in church” or “women make great leaders,” you can be sure someone will quote the scripture above and say something like this:
+Whenever I say something like “women need to be encouraged to speak up in church” or “women make great leaders,” you can be sure someone will quote the above scripture and say something like this:

 Eve was deceived which shows you that women are innately gullible.
-It’s not their fault, but they can’t be trusted.
-It’s unwise to allow women to preach and teach as they will lead others into deception.
+It’s not their fault they can’t be trusted.
+But it’s unwise to allow women to preach and teach as they will lead others into deception.
 For their own well being, they need the firm hand of a man to guide and protect them.

 It’s nauseating to hear people demean women in this way.
 Their arguments are not only unscriptural, they make no sense.
 Consider these illogical conclusions:

 Unlike Eve, Adam was not deceived.
 He sinned with his eyes wide open.
 Adam trusted the serpent; therefore men make better preachers.

 If Eve was deceived, it was because she was badly trained by the only teacher around.
 Adam heard God’s warning, but he did such a poor job passing it on to his wife, that she was deceived by the serpent’s lies.
 Which goes to show that men make better preachers.

 Or how about this nugget.
 Since women are more easily deceived, we should not let them teach anyone except children.
 They can’t teach men, but it’s perfectly fine for these dupes of the devil to run our crèches and children’s churches.

 Makes perfect sense.

 As you can see, a lot of rubbish has been drawn out of this verse.
 But what is Paul really saying in 1 Timothy 2?
 He’s saying women need to be taught, just like men need to be taught.